How safe is Punta Cana? Many intending travelers planning to visit Punta Cana always ask this question.

-While these very happenings occurred in the whole country at large, only a handful of it occurred while vacationing in Punta Cana.
+While these very happenings occurred in the whole country at large, only a handful of them occurred while vacationing in Punta Cana.

-The public, unfortunately, was disturbed by this and began pondering on how safe is Punta Cana–if it’s safe to travel to Punta Cana or not safe at all.
+Unfortunately, the public was disturbed by this and began pondering on how safe Punta Cana is–if it’s safe to travel to Punta Cana or not safe at all.

-A few days later, a 63 and 49 years old Nathaniel Edward Holmes and Cynthia Ann Day respectively, discovered dead in their room at the Grand Bahia La Romana.
+A few days later, 63 and 49 years old Nathaniel Edward Holmes and Cynthia Ann Day, respectively, were discovered dead in their room at the Grand Bahia La Romana.

-Following all these deaths, a former MLB star David Ortiz was shot dead in a club at Santo Domingo, his hometown.
+Following all these deaths, former MLB star David Ortiz was shot dead in a club in Santo Domingo, his hometown.

 Statement From The Ministry Of Tourism So Far

-The Dominican Republic’s Ministry Of Tourism, so far with regards to the recent deaths has expressed their sincere condolences and apologies to the bereaved families, adding how closely and well they are working with the appropriate authorities to solve the situation as soon as possible.
+The Dominican Republic’s Ministry Of Tourism, so far with regard to the recent deaths, have expressed its sincere condolences and apologies to the bereaved families, adding how closely and well they are working with the appropriate authorities to solve the situation as soon as possible.

 The United States Embassy at Santo Domingo has also added that they are “actively working in collaboration with Dominican authorities and the private sector to ensure that all U.S citizens are and feel safe while in the country.”

-Still on the reality of situations on Punta Cana, as the death reports keep creating tantrum in the media and public, it doesn’t mean the paradise–Punta Cana is free from other crises.
+Still on the reality of situations in Punta Cana, as the death reports keep creating tantrums in the media and public, it doesn’t mean the paradise–Punta Cana is free from other crises.

 Further risks to know about Punta Cana as a traveler includes:

-Violence: Violence in Punta Cana is too much to be left by the wayside.
-Although it’s a common practice in most countries which simply implies that anything of this sort can easily happen anywhere.
+Violence: Violence in Punta Cana is too much to be left alone.
+Although it’s a common practice in most countries, it simply implies that anything of this sort can easily happen anywhere.

 But as a visitor to the Dominican Republic, maximum caution should be observed especially in Punta Cana.